scaleway/terraform-provider-scaleway/docs/resources/lb.md

 - ~> **Important:** Updates to `private_network` will recreate the attachment.

 - `ipam_ids` - (Optional) IPAM ID of a pre-reserved IP address to assign to the Load Balancer on this Private Network.
-In the future, it will be possible to specify multiple IPs in this field (IPv4 and IPv6), for now only one ID of an IPv4 address is expected.

 - `dhcp_config` - (Optional) Set to `true` if you want to let DHCP assign IP addresses.
 See below.